gbetorre/rischi/README.md

 The software provides special features for navigating the macroprocess tree and the organizational chart tree (see <a href=“https://github.com/gbetorre/rischi/blob/main/web/img/screenshot/nav-str.png”>Fig. 8</a> and <a href=“https://github.com/gbetorre/rischi/blob/main/web/img/screenshot/nav-pro.png”>9</a>), so that you can quickly verify that the mapping corresponds to what is actually present in the organization.

-Furthermore, a detail page is provided for each process that contains not only the risks and risk levels to which the process &egrave; is exposed (information of great interest given the purpose of the software), but also all other aggregate information related to the process itself, including: the inputs, steps, outputs, risks, and enabling factors.
+Furthermore, a detail page is provided for each process that contains not only the risk levels to which the process is exposed (information of great interest given the purpose of the software), but also all other aggregate information related to the process itself, including: the inputs, steps, outputs, risks, and enabling factors.

 [![Product Sample Process][process-29]](https://github.com/gbetorre/rischi/blob/main/web/img/screenshot/pro-29.png)
 <br>